enfogroup/aws-cdk-compliance/README.md

 * Queue, compliant SQS Queue Construct
 * QueueProps, modified version of QueueProps with the required keys for making the Queue compliant set to required, and only compliant values allowed
-* compliantQueueProps, the QueueProps used to make the queue compliant
+* compliantQueueProps, the QueueProps used to make the queue compliant if you don't supply your own

 Queue creation example.